curtisa1/ICQSplitter/README.md

 *	v1.0: Sorts problematic entries from data, performs heliocentric distance and phase angle corrections.
 *	v1.1: Added Input Argument CCD_Bool for people using only CCD Measurements, fixed encoding issue reading in strange characters
 *	v2.0: Added statistical correction and plotting command line arguments!
+* v2.1: Fixed issues with statistical analysis.
+Added option to get full detailed stats analysis.
+Uncomment 509 - 515 and 578 - 584 and 650 - 653 to see the output files!.

 Sources of error (albeit miniscule) which exist in this code include:
 -Each observation in the data is only compared to JPL HORIZONS to the nearest half-hour, so the extracted phase